cogini/opentelemetry_xray/README.md

 It assumes that you are using the
 [AWS Distro for OpenTelemetry Collector](https://aws-otel.github.io/docs/getting-started/collector), a version of the OpenTelemetry Collector which has support for AWS services such as X-Ray.
 You can run it as a sidecar container in an ECS task or as a daemon on an EC2 instance.
 It accepts standard OpenTelemetry traces, converts them to X-Ray format, and sends them to AWS.

 In AWS X-Ray, the `trace_id` is a 128-bit value.
 The first 32 bits are a Unix `time_t` and the rest are a 96-bit random number.
-If you use the default trace_id, then X-Ray will reject your traces.
+If you use the default `trace_id`, then X-Ray will reject your traces.
 This library generates ids that are compatible with X-Ray.

 If your app is running behind an AWS Application Load Balancer, then the ALB will pass a trace in the `X-Amzn-Trace-Id` header.
 This library includes a propagator which reads the trace id from this header and uses it to set spans for your app.

 Links: